clnsmth/geoenvo/docs/source/dev/design.rst

 Methods of the ``Response`` class enable working with the response content, including:

--  Mapping environments and their descriptions to different ontologies/vocabularies.
+-  Mapping environments and their descriptive terms to different semantic resource.
 -  Transformation of the response into a Schema.org-compliant format, aligned with `Science-On-Schema.Org`_ conventions.
 -  Writing/reading of data for storage or further processing.